Once the festival is underway, you can purchase tickets in advance (i.e. not on the same day of the screening) by the following methods:

 Some tips for the festival:

 - Make sure you are in the right line.
 Ask festival volunteers (the ones with the headsets or festival t-shirts) what line you should be in.
-Multiplexes like the AMC will have multiple films lining up at the same time, so you want to make sure you are in the right one.
+Multiplexes like the Scotiabank or the Lightbox will have multiple films lining up at the same time, so you want to make sure you are in the right one.
 Plus, each theatre has a rush line as well, which is for people who still want to buy tickets, not those who already have one.

 - Be at the theatre at least 15 minutes before the start of the screening, otherwise you are not guaranteed a seat, even if you have a ticket.
 If you arrive more than 10 minutes after the scheduled start of a movie, they may not let you in.

-- Not all theatres allow food and/or drink.
-The Varsity, AMC, and Scotiabank theatres allow food/drink since they are all part of the big theatre chains, but other theatres like Ryerson do not.
+- Not all theatres allow food and/or drink; the Ryerson Theatre is a good example of this.
 So don't buy take-out or a big coffee right before you go into one of those.

 - Don't leave empty seats next to you.
 Squeeze in, because generally speaking, every film will be playing to a packed house.
 Note the festival also says you aren't allowed to save seats in the theatre.